jtheta/src/README.md

 This is the `jtheta` source monorepo.
 Any and all source code should land in this repository.
 This ensures that our CI is simple.
 Any exceptions to the rule will be called out in the contributor documentation.

-All dependencies should be committed to this repository to avoid "works for me" errors.
-In the future we may use `git submodule`s to improve efficiency.

 ## setup

 Below is a copy / past-able script to run to get your dev env setup.